aknavj/aknavj.github.io/_posts/2026-02-03-Reversing-Dead-Legend.md

 The NOD engine was built between 1998 and 2000 for a PC RPG, then carried into 2001–2004 for a multi-platform console action game it was never designed for.
 The codebase reflects that journey: heavy C foundations with C++ appearing mid-stream as the team experimented during development.
 If you've read through the [Rebellion AVP source code](https://github.com/aknavj/avp), you'll recognize the pattern — raw, low-level, functional, with object-oriented structures surfacing in unexpected places.

-Nihilistic rose from legends who brought us *Dark Forces*.
-That legacy is impressive — but I think it also became their Achilles' heel.
+Nihilistic's founders shipped *Dark Forces*.
+That pedigree is impressive — but I think it also became their Achilles' heel.
 They didn't start on a greenfield.
 They carried their existing engine forward, and that decision cost the project dearly.

 Back in 2004, like many StarCraft fans, I was thrilled when the E3 trailer dropped — excited enough to start saving for a PS2 just to play it.
 All my early 3D graphics experiments from that point were aimed at trying to recreate the Ghost universe.
 I just wanted to play the thing so badly.
 You can imagine how I felt diving into the Xbox leak almost 16 years later, armed with actual experience in the field — a far cry from the 13-year-old me who could only watch trailers and dream.